What is Facebook Libra Cryptocurrency? [The Most Comprehensive Guide]- Part 2

 So, let’s look at the advantages of the functional approach:

-- Helps with creating high assurance code because it is easier to prove how the code is going to behave mathematically.
+- It helps with creating high assurance code because it is easier to prove how the code is going to behave mathematically.

-- Increases the readability and maintainability because each function is designed to accomplish a specific task.
+- It increases the readability and maintainability because each function is designed to accomplish a specific task.
 The functions are also state-independent.

 - The code is easier to refractor and any changes in the code are simpler to implement.
 This makes reiterative development easier.

 - The individual functions can be easily isolated which makes them easier to test out and debug.

 Let’s go through some of the features of Move.